Life Update: Water Damage, Buying an Apartment, and More

 I decided to share this life update with you, and I also wanted to write this for when I look back on these events!
 The situation was totally unexpected and also cost us a lot of money.
 But, at the end of the day, we are happy with the situation we are in now after all the happenings.

-Before finding out about the water damage
+Before finding out about the water damage in the apartment

 It was Sunday, November 30, when we cleaned the apartment, and I asked Miguel to mop the floor.
 He did, and we both thought it was just the typical cleaning day.